zamzar/zamzar-mock/README.md

 ### Test Files

-By default, `zamzar-mock` will boot with at least 7 example files.
+By default, `zamzar-mock` will boot with:

+* at least 7 example files
+* a file with the special ID 0 that is large (256MB) and cannot be deleted

 ## Important Caveats